 Constraint 1: Watchdog must be synchronous

 Watchdog’s job is to intercept the LLM’s tool call path.
-Specifically, onToolBefore needs to check conditions before a tool runs.
+Specifically, onToolBefore needs to evaluate rules before a tool runs.
 If there’s a violation, it uses throw to stop the tool synchronously.

 This requirement rules out almost every cross-process approach.
 You can’t await a remote call result in the middle of a tool call path.
 Every wait stalls the LLM’s next operation.
 Even a few milliseconds of latency per communication adds up quickly across the whole pipeline.

 TypeScript is the host language for LLM tool calls.
-Putting Watchdog on the TypeScript side means onToolBefore can read pipeline state directly and throw synchronously when it detects a violation, with no extra waiting on the call chain.
+Putting Watchdog on the TypeScript side lets onToolBefore read pipeline state directly and throw synchronously on violation.
+Nothing extra waits on the call chain.

 If Watchdog were on the Python side, every tool call would need cross-process communication just to check for violations.
 The communication overhead alone would make synchronous interception impractical, before even accounting for Python-side latency.

-Watchdog had to be TypeScript because the runtime environment required it.
+Watchdog had to be written in TypeScript because the runtime environment required it.

 Constraint 2: Intervention’s assets and ecosystem are in Python

-Intervention’s core logic is rule matching, violation detection, and intervention dispatch.
-Aristotle v1.0 through v1.5 accumulated a rule system, KI document management, and root cause analysis logic on the Python side, with 1166 test cases written in pytest.
+Intervention’s core logic is matching rules, detecting violations, and dispatching interventions.
+Aristotle v1.0 through v1.5 accumulated a rule system, Knowledge Item (KI) document management, and root cause analysis logic on the Python side, with 1166 test cases written in pytest.

 Putting Intervention in Python means these assets survive intact.
-The rule engine carries over, along with 13 violation type handlers and all 1166 tests.
+The rule engine carries over, along with the violation type handlers and all 1166 tests.

 So why not TypeScript?
 Breaking down the tradeoff shows why the system ends up with two languages.